Death of the Soul

 Jessie raised an eyebrow as she looked over to him, then Jodie.
 She was in the middle of looking sorry for herself.
 "My guy doesn't walk me to work."

-James had a brief glance at everyone on the bridge, his eyebrow raised.
-"Didn't anyone get the 'everyone should be armed' memo?"
+James had a brief glance around the bridge, his eyebrow raised.
+"What's the armoury doing on the Bridge?"

 Jessie's eyes widened slightly, they then spotted a pile of weapons sitting nearby the Conference Room.

 "Lookie here, I'll say this in a way in you'll understand!"
 Kevin snapped at everyone.
 "I'm the hot guy, I get the big ass sword!"
 His finger pointed at the pile of weapons, one of them being an unusually large sword.
-James looked over.
+James looked over again.

 "That's my big ass sword," he grumbled, marching over to the pile and reclaiming his lost weapon.
 Jessie tried to hide a giggle behind her hand.

 "Oh come on!"
 Kevin protested, marching over himself.
-"You've got lots of weapons."
+"This is brunette-ist."

 "Er... what?" as expected was James' response, as well the rest of the bridge.